 - Semperflorens.
 These are the common wax begonias, so called because of the waxy appearance of their leaves.
 In temperate areas, these are grown as annuals, but they are perennial shrubs in warmer areas.
 Wax begonias have been bred with pink, white and red flowers, either in single or double blooms.
 Although they are most commonly grown outdoors, they can be grown indoors.

 - Tuberous.
-Tuberous begonias are primarily grown for their flowers, which are often show-worth.
+Tuberous begonias are primarily grown for their flowers, which are often show-worthy.
 They have a short dormant period in the fall and winter.
 In terms of plant structure, tuberous begonias include trailing types and upright plants.

 - Trailing.
 Trailing begonias are great for hanging baskets.
 They feature pendant growth with beautiful displays of flowers, sometimes year-round.
 Most pendant begonias have bright-green leaves.